Base64 Encode / Decode guide

 When should I use the Base64 Encode / Decode?

 Use it when your task matches one of these common needs: Encode a short text value into Base64.
 Decode a Base64 string back to readable text.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the text, code, URL, mode, format, or technical setting the page asks for.

 What is the Base64 Encode / Decode doing with my inputs?